zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 reading through their [documentation][contents] to become more familiar with it.
 It is possible, for instance, to create entirely custom attributes!

-However, what we covered is enough to get us close to where we were creating our own customized serializers.
-We do not get to choose exactly how the data get structured the way we can write our own.
-However, the Fast JSON API gem provides a quick way to generate and customize JSON serializers with minimal configuration.
+What we covered is enough to get us close to where we were creating our own customized serializers.
+We do not get to choose exactly how data gets serialized the way we do when write our own serializer classes, but we gain a lot of flexibility by using the Fast JSON API.
+From this point in the example bird watching application, we could fill out bird and location controllers and when we add in actions, our serializers are already created and ready!

+The Fast JSON API gem provides a quick way to generate and customize JSON serializers with minimal configuration.
 Its conventions also allow it to work well even when dealing with a large number of related objects.

 Overall, the goal of this section is to get you comfortable enough to get Rails APIs up and running.
-With practice, it is possible to build a multi-resource API, complete with many serialized JSON rendering endpoints within minutes.
+With practice, it is possible to build a multi-resource API, complete with many serialized JSON rendering endpoints _within minutes_.

 Being able to quickly spin up an API to practice your `fetch()` skills is an excellent way to get familiar with asynchronous requests.
 As you move towards